levoxtrip/PKB/docs/topics/learn.md

 "Wayne Gretzki used a pen to follow the puck's movement during a game without looking down."

 ## Learning Flow
+0. Testing part from last time
 1. Curiosity
-"Understanding this topic  will help you a l ot in the future"
+"Understanding this topic  will help you a l ot in the future" "ask why why why why
 2. Learning Session
 3*20 Min

+- Watch/read the information
+- Explain concept to yourself
+- Try to execute the information by yourself - active recall to improve the learning
+- Reread
+- Retry

 3. Reflection
 - What is the first principle of this topic/ knowledge